EthanCharlesFlood/GetAJobInSpace/README.md

 ## Bonuses

-[ ] Have flying obstacles attack the player as well.
+[] Implement high score and ability to save high score so that the best jobseekers are stored serverside.

-[ ] Have destroyable obstacles and an attack to do so with.
+[] Have destroyable obstacles and an attack to do so with.

-[ ] Gradually increasing speed of game as time goes on.
+[] Gradually increasing speed of game as time goes on.